MrMoon/YAD/yad-doc/docs/restrictor.md

 ```

 ## Error Scenarios:
-<strong> YAML file with syntax error: </strong>
+- <strong> YAML file with syntax error: </strong>
-<h6> For example if the yaml file contained "libary" instead of "library", restrictor will not check for libraries and return an answer as if the "library" criterion was empty.</h6>
+For example if the yaml file contained "libary" instead of "library", restrictor will not check for libraries and return an answer as if the "library" criterion was empty.

-<strong> YAML file with logical error: </strong>
+- <strong> YAML file with logical error: </strong>
-<h6> For example if the yaml file contained a keyword with "exactly" restriction and after that the same keyword with "forbidden" restriction, the last occurance in the file will be applied.</h6>
+For example if the yaml file contained a keyword with "exactly" restriction and after that the same keyword with "forbidden" restriction, the last occurance in the file will be applied.